 What to Look for in an Autism Evaluation Provider

 The most important question to ask a facility offering evaluations is, “If my child is diagnosed, will this report unlock insurance covered ABA services?”
-You’re investing in a lengthy process.
-So you’re entitled to all the necessary information to access insurance covered services (if needed).
-Make sure you know which questions to ask to understand exactly what insurance requires for ABA services.
+You are embarking on a lengthy process.
+So you are entitled to all the necessary information to access insurance covered services (if needed).
+Make sure you know which questions to ask of your insurance provider to understand exactly what your plan requires for ABA services.

 However, many facilities that offer autism evaluations are unaware of the specific insurance requirements for ABA services.
-So, many testing facilities may be honest saying that they can provide an autism evaluation but are unsure if insurance to cover ABA services will accept the type of evaluation provided.
+As a result, many testing facilities may be honest saying that they can provide an autism evaluation but are unsure if insurance to cover ABA services will accept the type of evaluation provided.

-At Healing Haven, we’ve had countless families who had their child previously evaluated.
-But they found their diagnostic report was missing components insurance requires in order to accept the diagnosis and access services.
+At Healing Haven, we’ve had countless families who had their child previously evaluated, but then found their diagnostic report was missing components insurance requires.
 Thankfully, some insurance companies are lenient and allow us to fill in the missing components.
 Other times, too many components were missing, requiring an evaluation re-do.
 Obviously this is time consuming and costly.
 It is also a significant barrier to receiving services.
 So again, do your best to make sure that what the testing facility offers will be sufficient for your insurance.

 An Important Note about BCBS/BCN of Michigan

 Many families in our area have insurance through Blue Cross Blue Shield of Michigan or Blue Care Network of Michigan.
-For BCBS/BCN members it’s important to know that they have a list of centers for which they will accept an autism diagnosis.
-These specialized locations are called Approved Autism Evaluation Centers (AAEC).These AAECs are spread throughout the state, but unfortunately can have long waitlists – sometimes up to 12 months.
-As a result of these long waitlists, and because early intervention is so critical, BCBS and BCN will accept an autism evaluation from a qualified psychologist or neuropsychologist if it meets its standards.
-They call this type of evaluation a “Bridge Authorization”.
-This authorization serves as a place holder, allowing families to access services while they remain on a waitlist at an AAEC.
+For Michigan BCBS/BCN members it is important to know that they have a list of centers for which they will accept an autism diagnosis.
+These specialized locations are called Approved Autism Evaluation Centers (AAEC).
+The AAECs are spread throughout the state, but unfortunately can have long waitlists – sometimes up to 12 months or more.
+As a result of these long waitlists, and because early intervention is so critical, BCBS of MI and BCN updated their requirements in January 2024.
+They now accept an autism evaluation from a qualified psychologist or neuropsychologist – if it meets their standards.
+If the evaluation is accepted, it no longer is a temporary “bridge authorization”.
+And parents don’t have to also seek a second AAEC evaluation.
+This opens up more options for families seeking support for their child.
+It also gets them access to therapy services sooner.

 We understand how time-consuming and worrisome the autism evaluation process can be as you strive to get support for your child.
 But we are here for you and you are not alone in this journey.
-If you have questions or you’re interested in starting an evaluation, please reach out to us.
+If you have questions or want to start the developmental testing or autism evaluation process, please reach out to us today!